Outer Banks ExpeditionsRequest Info

 Kayak Skills Day!

-Overnight paddle trip on the White Oak River.
+Overnight paddle trip on the White Oak River or to Bear Island.

 Logistics Day, resupply and pack.